How to Verify a Chinese Factory Before Wiring Any Money

 BOM verification — Open the sample and identify the key components.
 For electronics, this means checking IC markings against your approved BOM.
 A factory that substituted a cheaper Bluetooth module without telling you has demonstrated they’ll do it in production too.
 Catch this now.

 Build quality inspection — Check solder joint quality under a microscope, housing tolerances with calipers, and cable strain relief.
 The sample represents the factory’s best effort.
 If the sample has cold solder joints or 0.3mm housing gaps, production will be worse.
+A third-party inspection at the sample stage gives you an objective build-quality report when you can’t put hands on the unit yourself.

 Certification check — If the factory claims FCC or CE certification for a similar product, ask for the test report and cross-reference the accreditation number with the lab that issued it.
 A $50,000 production run based on a fake certificate is a common and expensive mistake.